Muhammad III of Córdoba: Background

-Muhammad III was abruptly selected as caliph on 17 January 1024 when a mob of unemployed workmen attacked the Alcázar palace and deposed the existing caliph, Abd ar-Rahman V. At the time, the capital city of Córdoba was a very unstable place and the citizens were quite volitable and upset with regard to their leadership.
+Muhammad III was abruptly selected as caliph on 17 January 1024 when a mob of unemployed workmen attacked the Alcázar palace and deposed the existing caliph, Abd ar-Rahman V. At the time, the capital city of Córdoba was unstable.
 Intent upon returning the rule of Córdoba back to the Umayyads, the citizens had put Abd ar-Rahman V on the throne in December 1023 and then allowed him to rule only 47 days.

-Muhammad III was selected to succeed Abd ar-Rahman V in the spur-of-the-moment without very much forethought.
+Muhammad III was selected to succeed Abd ar-Rahman V by the mob.

 Reign

 Muhammad III ruled Córdoba from 1024 to 1025.
-He was weak, lazy and uninspiring.
-The functionaries that he surrounded himself with were equally unqualified and uninspiring.
-Muhammad III muddled along, but was ridiculed and unable to maintain power.
-In May 1025, he became aware of a plot by Yahya ibn Ali ibn Hammud al-Mu'tali to depose him and took a cowardly way out, sneaking from Córdoba disguised as a singer.
+Muhammad III's reigned was marked by instability, like his predecessor.
+In May 1025, he learned about a plot by Yahya ibn Ali ibn Hammud al-Mu'tali to depose him and fled, sneaking from Córdoba disguised as a singer.

 Weeks later it is believed that Muhammad III was poisoned by a courtier that had accompanied him in his flight.

-Positively, Muhammad II is known as the father of the famous poet Wallada bint al-Mustakfi, whom he had with an Iberian Christian slave.
+Muhammad III is known as the father of the famous poet Wallada bint al-Mustakfi, whom he had with an Iberian Christian slave.